 We’ve talked about dividends, but let’s look at what makes them possible: it’s the ownership structure of the life insurance company itself.

-With a mutual company, the policyowners are owners of the life insurance company.
+With a mutual life insurance company, the policy owners are owners of the company.
 By contract, the insurance company must pay out profits to its owners.
 This return of profits is added to your policy as a dividend.

-Dividends are shown in a separate section of a whole life insurance illustration because they are not guaranteed.
+Dividends are shown in a separate section of an illustration because they are not guaranteed.
 You’ll see an expected dividend payout, which may be more or less, depending on the actual profitability in real time.
 Although dividends are not guaranteed, they are highly anticipated.
 In fact, the mutual companies that we work with have paid out dividends every single year, for over 100 years, even throughout the Great Depression.

-When you participate in a mutual life insurance company, these dividends are an extra boost that accelerates your long-term growth.
+When you’re a policy owner with a mutual company, these dividends are an extra boost that accelerates your long-term growth.

 In contrast, a stock company has stockholders who are the primary stakeholders of the company.
 In a stock company, profits are distributed to shareholders, not to policyowners.

-The reason you want to ensure your life insurance policy is with a mutual company is that they will have a sole allegiance to the policyowners.
-Everything the company does benefits policyowners directly.
+The reason you want to ensure your policy is with a mutual life insurance company is that they will have a sole allegiance to the policy owners.
+Everything the company does benefits policyholders directly.

-What Makes Whole Life Insurance Cash Value Such a Great Place to Store Liquid Capital?
+What Makes Whole Life Insurance Cash Value Such a Great Vehicle for the Infinite Banking Concept?

-Now that we’ve outlined the 4 key features of a Specially Designed Life Insurance Contract, let’s look a little deeper into the growth, safety, and liquidity of this cash value that makes it valuable to you.
+Now that we’ve outlined the 4 key features of a whole life insurance contract, let’s look a little deeper into the growth, safety, and liquidity of this cash value that makes it valuable to you.

 One of the most fascinating mechanisms inside of a whole life insurance contract is how your money grows.

-Within the whole life insurance policy, you earn a competitive, tax-free return.
+Within the policy, you earn a competitive, tax-free return.
 Current policies are earning between 3 – 5%, net of all taxes and fees, over a 30+ year period, historically performing 2 – 3 basis points above savings account rates in the same period.

 What makes this possible?
 While it may seem too good to be true, it’s far from magic or wizardry.
 Life insurance companies value stability, certainty, and conservative guarantees over risk.
 Their calculating stewardship works more like the tortoise in the legendary Aesop’s fable of the tortoise and the hare.

-When you place your premium dollars into the policy, the life insurance company invests those dollars conservatively, with a long-range view, so that they can guarantee an interest rate return to policyowners.
+When you place your premium dollars into the policy, the life insurance company invests those dollars conservatively, with a long-range view, so that they can guarantee a return to policyowners.
 To accomplish this, the insurance company selects a portfolio primarily consisting of investment-grade corporate bonds and real estate.

 Then, the company covers its costs: administrative overhead, agent commissions, and most significantly, the cost of paying out death claims.